 Who should register for VAT?

-Generally, you must register for VAT if you are an accountable person and you exceed or are likely to exceed the relevant VAT thresholds.
+Generally, you must register for VAT if you are an accountable person.

-A person carrying on only exempt activities or a person carrying on activities other than in the course or furtherance of business may not register for VAT.
-However, a person carrying on exempt activities may be required to register in respect of the acquisition of goods from other European Union (EU) Member States, or services received from abroad.
+A person carrying out only exempt activities or non taxable activities may not register for VAT.
+However, a person carrying on exempt activities or non taxable activities may have to register for VAT in certain situations, for example:

 Next: What are the VAT thresholds?